pavanvinayveesam4444/End-to-End-Food-Ordering-Chatbot-with-Dialogflow-ES-Python-FastAPI-and-MySQL/README.md

 For Developers – A complete example of integrating NLP, backend APIs, and databases into a conversational AI system.

 For Research & Learning – Demonstrates real-world chatbot workflows, fulfillment, and database integration.

-✨ This README gives recruiters and developers enough detail to understand the value, scope, and technical depth of the project, while staying clean and structured.

-Do you want me to now add a “Getting Started” section (setup + usage commands) so it feels more like a polished GitHub project?